datavetaren/prologcoin/README.md

 ## The State

-We'll use an never ending query to define "the blockchain."
+We'll use a never ending query to define "the blockchain."
 Each goal in the query ("a.k.a sub-query") could basically represent a transaction.
 We bundle the sub-queries in blocks, so that we can bundle many sub-queries together and order them in time.
 We'll use